-The first problem, according to Gallippi, is that mobile payment companies “are all walled gardens, and users cannot transact outside the walls.”
+According to Gallippi, here’s the first problem.
+It’s that mobile payment companies “are all walled gardens, and users cannot transact outside the walls.”

 If you’ve transferred funds in the past overseas, then you’re already familiar with how cumbersome of task this can be.
-And, it can be even worse if you’re working with a payment system infrastructure that underdeveloped, which could hold up payments for days.
+It can be even worse if you’re working with a payment system infrastructure that underdeveloped.
+This could hold up payments for days.

 Instead of relying on outdated methods that route payments through a twisted trail of banks and clearing houses, the blockchain could be used to make transactions occur immediately thanks to using a piece of code that runs over the internet.